numpy/numpy/doc/source/reference/c-api/array.rst

     Evaluates TRUE as long as the multi-iterator has not looped through all of the elements (of the broadcasted result), otherwise it evaluates FALSE.

-.. c:function:: int PyArray_MultiIter_SIZE(PyObject* multi)

-    Returns the size of the multi-iterator object.

 .. c:function:: int PyArray_Broadcast(PyArrayMultiIterObject* mit)